Kilonova Emission From Black Hole-Neutron Star Mergers. II. Luminosity Function and Implications for Target-of-opportunity Observations of Gravitational-wave Triggers and Blind Searches: Luminosity Function

 Observers tend to model the luminosity function for a certain type of transient by its observed luminosity.
 In \citetalias{zhu2020}, we showed that the variation of the observed luminosity for radioactivity-powered kilonova emission from BH--NS mergers is mainly caused by the change of the projected photosphere area of the dynamical ejecta, which causes a difference of only a factor of $\sim(2-3)$ of the observed luminosity between the face-on view ($\theta_{\rm view}\sim 0^\circ$) with the largest projected photosphere area and the edge-on view ($\theta_{\rm view}\sim 90^\circ$) with the smallest projected photosphere area.
 Since kilonova emission is highly viewing-angle-dependent, its luminosity function should contain information of the viewing angle distribution.

-In Figure \ref{fig:LFViewingAngle}, we select two examples of theoretical luminosity function with the consideration of two different BH--NS system parameter distributions from Figure \ref{fig:LF}.
+In Figure \ref{fig:LFViewingAngle}, we select two two different BH--NS system parameter distributions from Figure \ref{fig:LF}.
 The example luminosity functions contain the potential viewing angle distribution information of anisotropic kilonova emission.
 To see how viewing angles contribute to the final luminosity function, we also separately mark the contributions from latitudinal viewing angles $\theta_{\rm view}<45^\circ$ and $\theta_{\rm view}\geq45^\circ$, respectively, in Figure \ref{fig:LFViewingAngle}.
 One can see that the kilonova luminosity function is a superposition of a high-luminosity subset with smaller latitudinal viewing angles and low-luminosity subset with larger latitudinal viewing angles.
 The ratio between the peak luminosities of the two subsets is $\sim 1.4$, corresponding to the difference in absolute magnitude by $\sim 0.5\,{\rm mag}$.

-If there is a long-lived energy injection from the remnant BH, e.g., fall-back accretion \citep{rosswog2007,kyutoku2015} or the Blandford-Payne mechanism \citep{blandford1982,ma2018}, the luminosity function of BH--NS kilonova would be more complex.
-It can be predicted that BNS kilonova luminosity function can be more interesting due to a larger difference of the observed luminosity caused by the viewing angle variation, different remnant compact objects \citep{gao2016,kawaguchi2020}, and possible long-lived energy injection \citep{yu2013}.